amanmehndiratta25/seng371project2/README.md

 ![Rails](http://i.imgur.com/nWQXc4t.png)

-Our question was this: Does the activity on Stack Overflow, or social media sites such as Twitter, drive the number of contributors/size of a project or does actually contributing to the project tend to drive users to use social media?
+Our question was this: Does the activity on Stack Overflow, or social media sites such as Twitter, drive the number of contributors/size of a project or does actually contributing to the project tend to drive users to talk about it on social media?
 In our hypothesis, we stated that we thought we would see the contributors increase dramatically before social media mentions.
 This seems to be the case:

 ![](http://i.imgur.com/bdM7YMg.png)